 If event teams do need to cancel, the following process should be followed:

-- Select event cancellations from the menu within WebFMS and follow the prompts to clarify event name, date, and reason for cancellation.
+- Select event cancellations from the menu within WebFMS or EMS and follow the prompts to clarify event name, date, and reason for cancellation.

 - This action will trigger several changes to the event website; populating the volunteer roster for that date with the words ‘no event’ and the appearance of a red notice of cancellation banner on the home page and news page of the event website.
 It may take up to an hour to show the cancellation on the event website.

 If the decision to cancel is made before event day these additional actions apply: